 This is a PhD level course on social network analysis.
 The focus is both theoretical (e.g., what are the key concept of social network analysis) and methodological (e.g., how do we actually carry out research on social networks).
-What the course is not is a survey of social network research to date (we have a separate course for that taught by Prof. Dan Brass).
-The course begins with a definition of a social network and a review of key concepts from the underlying mathematical field of graph theory.
-We then move on to dyadic concepts in network analysis, such as the notion of graph-theoretic distance.
-Next we cover node-level concepts, such as centrality and ego-network structure.
-Next we cover whole-network level concepts, such as network density.
-The end of the course is devoted to issues of research design and methodology, including data collection and analysis techniques.
+What the course is not is a survey of social network research to date (we have a separate course for that taught by Prof. Dan Brass, typically in the Fall).
+Above all, the course is about network concepts in the context of actually doing research.

 GOALS AND OUTCOMES

 This is a hands-on course with the objective of teaching a student how to do a network analysis.
 At the end of this course, a student should be able design and implement a social network analysis research project.